greeeen013/MacroRePlayer/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![GitHub stars](https://img.shields.io/github/stars/greeeen013/MacroRePlayer)](https://github.com/greeeen013/MacroRePlayer/stargazers)

-**MacroRePlayer** is an application designed for **recording**, **editing**, and **replaying** mouse and keyboard events.
-The main goal is to simplify the automation of repetitive tasks on a computer without the need to write custom scripts.
-The project is designed to provide a user-friendly interface with **maximum control** over recorded events, and will eventually allow additional advanced features like custom loops, infinite replay, or adjustable speeds.
+**MacroRePlayer** is a lightweight and easy-to-use application for **recording**, **editing**, and **replaying** mouse and keyboard events.
+It aims to simplify the automation of repetitive tasks — without writing a single line of code.
+Packed with a built-in editor, advanced configuration, and playback features, it's ideal for both casual and power users.

 ---